The defense you want, the outcome you need.

 How Prior Convictions Impact an Assault Case in Georgia

-September 14, 2025 Posted In White Collar Crime
+September 14, 2025 Posted In Assault

 Georgia laws and sentencing guidelines impose strict sentencing for some offenses if you have prior convictions.
 Contesting a prior conviction’s relevance in an assault case and defending against current allegations may significantly improve the outcome of an assault case.
 Legal options may also exist to prevent considerations of prior convictions in sentencing for assault.